 Haines is a popular destination for birders, photographers, and adventure seekers of all walks.
 Haines is the jumping off point for the Chilkat Bald Eagle Preserve and at times has a larger population of eagles than it does people.
-Haines is easily accessible by air and ferry from Juneau and Skagway or via the Alcan Highway.
-Day parking is plentiful and we offer door to door service from any local hotel, B&B or the airport and ferry terminal.
+Haines is easily accessible by air and ferry service from Juneau and Skagway or via the Haines Highway.
+Parking is plentiful and we offer door to door service from any local hotel, B&B or the airport and ferry terminal.

 The fastest way to get here is to fly.
 A typical flight from Juneau to Haines takes 45 minutes and the flight from Skagway takes 15 minutes.
 Mountains, Glaciers and waterfalls line the route and there are numerous daily flights all summer long.